SpikeHD/blog/posts/creating-a-cheap-transcription-search/content.md

 <span class="text-sm">*["Got a homie named Tustin, he's got fuckin- uhm- and he's got molars for front teeth"](https://www.youtube.com/watch?v=nNYiq8k-gso)*</span>

 Close this tab and go watch M2AF now.
 Some are saying they're the most cerebral minds of our generation and you don't wanna be missing out on that.

+***Edit:** Just found out they [pinned the site on the subreddit](https://old.reddit.com/r/M2AF/) lol.
+All of a sudden I feel a sense of responsibility to keep this site up and running... uh oh...

 [^1]: for the unaware, this is a reference to an old xbox 360-era callout. you'd recieve a message along the lines of *"m2af deleting people off my friends list, msg to stay"* or *"m2af hosting quickscoping lobby must have mic"*
 [^2]: the library i use for the search is [fuse.js](https://www.fusejs.io/). it was the first one i tried and it worked well, though i want to move the search to rust in the future.